konvajs/site/source/docs/drag_and_drop/Drag_a_Stage.md

-title: Drag and Drop the Stage
+title: HTML5 Canvas Drag and Drop the Stage
 ---

 To drag and drop a stage with Konva, we can set the `draggable` property